 openocd -f interface/stlink.cfg -f target/stm32g4x.cfg -c "program $(BUILD_DIR)/$(TARGET).elf verify reset exit"

 If you are not using ST-Link, change the interface config file to proper one.
 Same applies to MCU config file - switch it to one that’s for MCU you’re working on.
 All the configuration files are stored in OpenOCD installation directory.
 If you’re on Linux, they should be stored in /usr/share/openocd/ by default.
 The rest of this command tells OpenOCD what to do - program the specific ELF file to MCU flash memory, verify the memory integrity, reset the MCU and exit.
 It also requires all rule, so the project will build itself automatically and upload the ELF file to MCU every time you run make flash now.
-This does NOT dissapear during CubeMX project re-generation, so you don’t have to worry about copy&pasting it every time you do this.
+This does NOT disappear during CubeMX project re-generation, so you don’t have to worry about copy&pasting it every time you do this.
 To delete all the build files (to do a clean build for example), use make clean command.

-Configuring VSCode tasks
+Configuring VSCode tasks#

 To get some degree of automation, we’ll create VSCode tasks for building, cleaning and flashing the project.
 Open command prompt in VSCode (Ctrl+Shift+P), and look for Tasks: Configure Default Build Task command (or Task: Configure Task).